 Make an appointment with your Undergraduate Advisor on the Undergraduate Advising page

 What Other Majors Combine Well with Geography for a Double Major?

-Environmental Science is the number one candidate; other majors that are compatible with Geography include Computer Science, Earth Science, Statistical Science, Business Economics, Biological Sciences, Linguistics, and many more.
+Environmental Studies is the number one candidate; other majors that are compatible with Geography include Computer Science, Earth Science, Statistical Science, Business Economics, Biological Sciences, Linguistics, and many more.
 Students with interest and talent in two separate major fields may propose completion of a double major.
 In their proposal, they must estimate the number of units they will need to complete in satisfying degree requirements and the term in which they will become eligible to graduate.
 In general, double majors are approved for students who demonstrate that they can meet all degree requirements without exceeding 200 units of credit from all institutions attended.
 Students who receive approval for a double major will be allowed to continue their studies at UCSB only through the final quarter listed on their proposal.
 No more than 8 units may be applied simultaneously to the upper-division requirements of the two majors.
 See http://www.duels.ucsb.edu/advising/petitions#double-major.

 What Sort of a Job Can I Get with a Degree in Geography?

 - Geography majors are among the most marketable of all majors, according to placement counselors.
 As the Association of American Geographers Career Guide points out, Geography’s theories and methods provide analytical techniques applicable to a wide range of questions asked over a broad spectrum of occupations.